blaylockbk/Herbie/docs/user_guide/grib2.rst

 What is GRIB2?
 --------------
 GRIB stands for "gridded binary" and is an international standard for meteorological data.
+There is an old standard GRIB, and a new standard GRIB2.
+In these documetns, when I refer to GRIB I really mean the new GRIB2 standard.

+Yes, GRIB is notoriously difficult to work with and has a steep learning curve for those unfamiliar with the format.
+I won't discuss here the good, bad, and ugly of GRIB frankly because I'm not an expert and probably will say something wrong.
+However, even seasoned meteorologists complain about GRIB.
+Since complaining won't fix the problem, I choose to embrace it because, for now, NWP data is widely distributed as GRIB2.

 - `Wikipedia: GRIB <https://en.wikipedia.org/wiki/GRIB>`_

 GRIB2 Tools
 -----------
-Yes, GRIB is notoriously difficult to work with, and has a steep learning curve for those unfamiliar with the format or meteorological data.

 Command Line Tools
 ^^^^^^^^^^^^^^^^^^